masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 The ability to self sovereignly delete account properties can later be used as a kind of emergency switch in case of key theft.
 The owner of a compromised account can delete ones account property, which then leads to a break in the trust chain and in the end to an unsuccessful verification process.

-Even if the Ardor blockchain along with its account properties feature is a well fitting host system, it should be mentioned that the attestation protocol could also be ported to other blockchains.
+Even if the Ardor blockchain along with its account properties feature is a well fitting host system, it should be mentioned that the attestation protocol could be ported to other blockchains, too.

 The attestation protocol itself lives in the tagged data of an account property.